 Until 1990, the judicial recommendation against deportation (JRAD) offered protection to persons convicted of a crime of moral turpitude or an aggravated felony that would ordinarily result in deportation.
 See Nguyen v Chertoff (2d Cir 2007) 501 F3d 107.
-The JRAD was a discretionary order, signed by the sentencing judge, requiring the INS to withhold immigration penalties based on conviction of a covered crime.
-The JRAD was eliminated by the Immigration Act of 1990 (IA 90) (Pub L 101-649, 104 Stat 4978).
-Although the repeal was intended to be retroactive (see U.S. v Murphey (9th Cir 1991) 931 F2d 606), the INS agreed to honor JRADs that were actually signed by a judge before November 29, 1990.
+The JRAD was a discretionary order, signed by the sentencing judge, requiring the INS to withhold immigration penalties based on conviction of a covered crime The JRAD was eliminated by the Immigration Act of 1990 (IA 90) (Pub L 101-649, 104 Stat 4978).
+Although the repeal was intended to be retroactive (see U.S. v Murphev (9th Cir 1991) 931 F2d 606), the INS agreed to honor JRADs that were actually signed by a judge before November 29, 1990.
 Memorandum by INS Commissioner Gene McNary, Feb.
 4, 1991, reprinted in Interpreter Releases, p 220 (Feb.
 25, 1991).
 Now that JRADs have been abolished, it is an open question what the proper remedy would be for a defendant whose counsel rendered ineffective assistance by failing to request a JRAD at sentencing.
 One possibility is for the court to grant a JRAD nunc pro tunc dated before November 29, 1990.
 Another possibility would be to vacate the conviction or sentence entirely.

-See People v Barocio (1989) 216 CA3d 99, 264 CR 573.
-The constitutional right to effective assistance of counsel requires that the defendant should be placed in the same perez v INS (9th Cir 2000) 212 F3d 518.
-Although the pre-1990 law required the JRAD to be issued within 30 days after sentence was imposed, acting outside of that time that the chavez v Holder (7th Cir 2011) 662 F3d 462, 468, citing Dolan v U.S. (2010)
+See People v Barocio (1989) 216 CA3d 99.
+The constitutional right to effective assistance of counsel requires that the defendant should be placed in the same position he or she would have occupied if the error had not been committed.
+See Castillo-Perez v INS (9th Cir 2000) 212 F3d 518.
+Although the pre-1990 law required the JRAD to be issued within 30 days after sentence was imposed. acting outside of that time limit may not deprive the sentencing court of jurisdiction to grant the JRAD.
+See Solis-Chavez v Holder (7th Cir 2011) 662 F3d 462, 468. citing Dolan v U.S. (2010) US , 130 S Ct 2533.